The Buildings of Headstone Manor Museum

 Excavations at the site of the Small Barn have revealed fragments of prehistoric and Roman pottery, indicating that the site was inhabited thousands of years ago.
 Archaeological excavation has also shown that the foundations of the Small Barn date back to the 14th century, making it contemporary with the first phases of the building of Headstone Manor house and the moat.

 In the mid-1970s the Small Barn was almost destroyed by a fire.
 After 20 years being covered by a protective plastic canopy, the burnt out skeleton of the building was finally restored.
 The Small Barn was reopened in 1996, and for a while housed a permanent exhibition about the site.
-The Small Barn currently stands empty as plans are developed to create a visitor centre and Museum Café inside

 The Grade II listed Granary is the only museum structure not original to Headstone Manor, having been constructed in the 18th century about a mile away in Pinner Park Farm.
 By the 1980s it had fallen into disrepair so the decision was made in 1991 to carefully dismantle, restore and rebuild it on the Headstone Manor site.